 Exercise or hard physical work: Those who work hard during the day or exercise will have an easier time falling asleep compared to those who do not.

 Sleeping area should be calm: Calming music, cool climate with a humming fan or de-humidifier (seasonal) to drown out exterior noises will make the place you sleep more conducive to quality sleep.
 There are many sleep technology CDs on the market that have been proven to help with quality of sleep.
-Check out this one I have been involved with - Military Sleep Fit.

-Clear your mind of intrusive thoughts - One trick is to go to a "happy place" when you are bombarded by stressful thoughts that may or may not occur or have occurred in the past.
+Clear your mind of intrusive thoughts - One trick is to go to a happy place when you are bombarded by stressful thoughts that may or may not occur or have occurred in the past.
 Your body will react to your brain imagining negative thoughts and keep you awake.
 Reverse the trend and think relaxing thoughts of a favorite place, time, event and revisit that.
 If that does not work for long, write down your to-do list / what bothers and get it out of your head and you will sleep better.

 Avoid Active Evenings: If possible do not exercise 2-3 hours prior to sleep or be highly active prior to sleeping.
 Relaxing a few hours prior to sleep works well for naturally preparing the body for quality sleep.
 Avoid watching television in bed.

 Recovery and growth will take a backward step in your training program if you do not prioritize sleep, so get to sleep if you want to grow bigger, faster, and stronger - recover from hard workouts.
 Feel free to email me if you have any questions at email@example.com